zer0def/nginxinc-kubernetes-ingress/examples/wildcard-tls-certificate/README.md

 # Wildcard TLS Certificate

-The wildcard TLS certificate simplifies the configuration of TLS termination if you need to use the same TLS certificate in multiple Ingress resources from various namespaces.
-Typically, such a certificate is for a subdomain (for example, `*.example.com`), while the hosts in the Ingress resources include that subdomain (for example, `foo.example.com`, `bar.example.com`).
+The wildcard TLS certificate simplifies the configuration of TLS termination if you need to use the same TLS certificate in multiple Ingress and VirtualServer resources from various namespaces.
+Typically, such a certificate is for a subdomain (for example, `*.example.com`), while the hosts in the Ingress and VirtualServer resources include that subdomain (for example, `foo.example.com`, `bar.example.com`).

 ## Example

 ### Prerequisites

-Start the Ingress Controller with the `-wildcard-tls-secret` [command-line argument](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/) set to a TLS secret with a wildcard cert/key.
+Start the Ingress Controller with the `-wildcard-tls-secret` [command-line argument](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-wildcard-tls-secret) set to a TLS secret with a wildcard cert/key.
 For example:

 ```yaml
 -wildcard-tls-secret=nginx-ingress/wildlcard-tls-secret